 If you use a paid preparer, or if you use computer software to prepare your return, or if for any other reason you do not need a tax packet mailed to you for next year's taxes, please check the box above the certification and signature.
-When you check the box, the following year we will send you a mailing label that you or whoever prepares your return should use on your next return.
+When you check the box, the following year we will send you a postcard that you or whoever prepares your return should use to confirm your employer identification number, file number, and mailing information on your next return.
 By checking this box, you will help us reduce printing and mailing costs.